 The designers have used a ventilated system known as Laio ventilated system, designed by AUM for a villa project known as Infinity House in Khandala.
-This GA project being located in Khandala, the architects were looking for a system which would be able to face the rigours of the extreme weather conditions faced here.
+This GA project was located in Khandala, the architects were looking for a system that would be able to face the rigours of the extreme weather conditions faced here.
 During the rainy season, there is heavy rainfall and a lot of moisture content in the air.

 Summers are very hot too.
 Since the system is in aluminium, the problem of corrosion was taken care of.
 The system also does not use any sealants which otherwise tends to give maintenance issues.

 The system provides thermal insulation.
 The stone, being of a strong nature, was fixed in 20mm thickness and therefore we did not have to procure the marble separately, even if the thickness would have been more.
 All these factors supported the use of the system, and even today, after several years, the marble fixing appears flawless and is in excellent condition.

 Completion Date: December 2017